mindsers/personal-website/README.md

 # @mindsersit/website

-_"MindsersIT Web"_ is a portfolio and freelance showcase for nathanaelcherrier.com.
+_"MindsersIT Website"_ is a portfolio and freelance showcase for [nathanaelcherrier.com](https://nathanaelcherrier.com).
 This part of the site is based on [Angular](https://angular.com).

-This repo host the Angular application that powers nathanaelcherrier.com.
+This repo host the Angular application that powers [nathanaelcherrier.com](https://nathanaelcherrier.com).

 ## Getting started